NOTICE OF PRIVACY PRACTICES

 Complaints about this Notice of Privacy Practices or how we handle your health information should be directed to our Privacy Official listed at the top of this Notice of Privacy Practices.

-If you are not satisfied with the manner in which we handle a complaint, you may submit a formal complaint to the:
+If you are not satisfied with the manner in which Equitable Holdings handles a complaint, you may submit a formal complaint to the:

 U.S. Department of Health and Human Services